Hunter Brown: 2025

-From April 3, 2025, until a one-run, six-inning performance versus the Royals on April 27, Brown authored a scoreless innings streak of 28.
+From April 3, 2025, until a one-run, six-inning performance against the Kansas City Royals on April 27, Brown authored a scoreless innings streak of 28.
 The fifth-longest in franchise history, he ended that contest with a 1.22 ERA through his first six starts of the season.
 As result of his month of April 2025, Brown received MLB Central's Pitch Hand Award, to recognize him as the media outlet's nomination as best pitcher in the major leagues.
 On May 16, Brown tossed his first complete game in professional baseball, at Globe Life Field versus Texas, and surrendered just 1 run on a Jake Burger home run.
 However, he was outdueled by eight shutout innings from Jacob deGrom as Texas prevailed, 1–0.
-Hunter Brown tossed 7 innings on June 14 against the Minnesota Twins with just 2 runs surrendered, struck out a new career-high 12, and left with the game tied to receive a no decision.
+Brown tossed seven innings on June 14 against the Minnesota Twins with just two runs surrendered, struck out a new career-high 12, and left with the game tied to receive a no decision.
 In the bottom of the ninth, rookie Cam Smith had a walk-off hit for the 3–2 win.
 Brown was named the American League Pitcher of the Month in June 2025, after allowing four earned runs in 301/3 (1.19 ERA) and striking out 39 batters on the month.
 It was the first time that Brown earned Pitcher of the Month in his career.

 Brown recorded a strikeout of Hunter Goodman of the Colorado Rockies on July 2 for the 500th of his career to join teammate Lance McCullers Jr. as the only Astros pitchers to reach the milestone within their first 86 appearances.
 On July 6, 2025, Brown was announced as a reserve pitcher for the American League at the MLB All-Star Game, his first career selection.
 On September 19, Brown strikes out Eugenio Suárez for his 200th strikeout of the season, reaching the milestone for the first time in his career during the top of the 6th inning, despite losing to the Mariners in a 4–0 shutout loss.
 Brown continued his breakout performance through the entire 2025 season, finishing second in the AL with a career-best 2.43 ERA, 12–9 W–L record, 185 1/3 inning, 206 K, while ranking third in hits per nine innings (6.459 H/9), and fourth in walks plus hits per inning pitched (1.025 WHIP) and fielding independent pitching (3.14 FIP).

+2026

+On April 5, 2026, Brown was placed on the injured list due to a right shoulder strain.
+He was transferred to the 60-day injured list on May 9.
+Brown was activated on June 16.